Lexicon PCM-60 digital reverb

 2016s for reverb (in case you

-missed the plural, I have two 2016s because one wasn't enough).
+missed the plural, I have multiple 2016s because one wasn't

 So being in the market for a digital reverb to take on the road, I